barriosnahuel/efu/README.md

 efu
 ===

-EFU (Easy-Fast-Updatable): The SH script you need to finish your Ubuntu/MacOS X installation if you're a developer.
+EFU (Easy-Fast-Upgradable): The SH script you need to finish your Ubuntu/MacOS X installation if you're a developer.